 A chart of user growth on bitcoin reddit:

 As all the metrics plummeted, a new reality for blockchain appeared.
 That reality could be likened to the first dotcom bubble in some ways.
 In the mania, fundamentals did not matter, but now the hangover was here.
-It became painfully clear, day after day, that cryptocurrency and blockchain were great innovations.
-However, this did not mean that everyone would see them that way and want to start using them immediately.
+It became painfully clear, day after day, that cryptocurrency and blockchain were great innovations, however, this did not mean that everyone would see them that way and want to start using them immediately.

-Since then, I decided to write about this now because blockchain is again hitting a stride.
+I decided to write about this now because blockchain is again hitting a stride.
 I’ve done a number of articles and speaking engagements on the topic.
-People who contact Green Mango interest in hiring us to build blockchain related technology.
+People who contact Green Mango are showing interest in hiring us to build blockchain related technology.
 Blockchain can help your project in a number of ways.
 Some uses vary from immutable timestamped records, transferring money across the world, or exchanging assets with no middle man.
 It can even to reconcile accounting between two companies.
 There are many interesting things that can and will be done with it.